tomjoht/tomjoht.github.io/_posts/2019/7/2019-07-03-every-project-is-a-monster-you-battle.md

 Not all projects are monsters to battle, for sure.
 Some projects are just annoying and tedious.
 But more often than not, complex technical writing projects are monsters we battle.
 We might have to learn some technical language or framework to make progress, meet with engineers, re-listen to recordings of meetings, sift through QA test scripts, logs, and other sessions before things start to make sense.
 But at some point the product seems to unlock, and we understand key concepts, and this empowers our ability to write.

 Although I'm writing about tech comm projects, I know fiction writers encounter similar monsters.
-Only instead of understanding how a product works, they rack their brains to understand how character's mind works, how plots fit together, how motivations and psychology interact in intricate ways.
+Only instead of understanding how a product works, they rack their brains to understand how a character's mind works, how plots fit together, how motivations and psychology interact in intricate ways.
 I don't write fiction (at least not intentionally in docs), but I can see overlap.

 As I was hunting around for that writing quote, I also ran across a writing quote from Nietzsche, who happens to be my favorite philosopher.
 Nietzsche says,